magickw/CodeQuiz/README.md

 Step 1.
 Set up the structure, including the starter html, js and css files.<br>
 In this step, we need to sets of html and js files.
 Step 2.
 Show the questions and choices. <br>
 In this step, the questions are listed as an array of varibles, i.e. var = questions [], and indexed, i.e. var = questionsIndex [].
-When the user starts the quiz, the timer event listener executes, showing the time remaining.
+When the user starts the quiz, the timer event listener executes, showing the time remaining and it alerts "Time's up!" when the timer reaches 0.
+The user is presented with each question according to the question index.
+The initial score is 0.
+When a question is answered correctly, then score++.
+If it's answered incorrectly, then the time left is deducted by 10 seconds.
 Step 3.
 Show the results.<br>

 # Demo